ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 * Run clean and rebuild, then build and reload using menu, or devtools::load_all()
 * Run the check, fix any errors

+## To deploy package to shinyappsio
+* open app.R, set its folder as working directory
+* make sure latest version is on Github and passes tests
+* install the package through CRAN or github if we want to use the github version, e.g. devtools::install_github('ahgroup/DSAIRM')
+* uncomment the library(DSAIDE) statement in app.R
+* to deploy, run the following rsconnect::deployApp()

 ### To-do at release time
 * "by hand" edit the DESCRIPTION file to make sure it's up to date
 * Re-build documentation, re-build package